vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 hateful to people ), 12730-74, Mināmhsāśastra : declared to have 1288, 1292, 1303-3 ( on Bphas

-bad 20 chapters by Rāmānuja pati about re-union ), 1306, and Prapabcabrdaya and in 1308-9, 1318-16n (prefers Inscription of Rājarāja 1159- mother to the father as heir ), 60; Krtakoṭibhiṣya of, by 1317, 1326 (ūha), 1328-29, Bandbūyada 1159; com. of 1336 ( differences on vital Upavarṣa 1159; com, of Deva- doctrines of Hinda Law bet. gvāmin ānd Bhavadāsa 1159. ween Mit. and Dāyabhaga ) 60; twenty chapters of, are 1431, 1438, 1468, 1597, 1637, constituted acc. to some as Mitanni ( vide under Bogozkewi, the twelve chapters asoribed Babylon, Hittite): names of to Jaimjni, plus four of San- kings and nobles from M., karṣakāṇda and four of Veda.
+bad 20 chapters by Rāmānuja pati about re-union ), 1306, and Prapabcabrdaya and in 1308-9, 1318-16n (prefers Inscription of Rājarāja 1159- mother to the father as heir ), 60; Kr̥takoṭibhiṣya of, by 1317, 1326 (ūha), 1328-29, Bandbūyada 1159; com. of 1336 ( differences on vital Upavarṣa 1159; com, of Deva- doctrines of Hinda Law bet. gvāmin ānd Bhavadāsa 1159. ween Mit. and Dāyabhaga ) 60; twenty chapters of, are 1431, 1438, 1468, 1597, 1637, constituted acc. to some as Mitanni ( vide under Bogozkewi, the twelve chapters asoribed Babylon, Hittite): names of to Jaimjni, plus four of San- kings and nobles from M., karṣakāṇda and four of Veda.
 Nazi and Syrian documents ntasātra 1160.

 betray Indo-European origin, Minakshi, Dr., 2. of 'Admini